 I’ve been talking a lot about fashion portfolios the last few weeks with the release of my latest book… so I wanted to share this story.

-(And if you haven’t grabbed that one, snag it right here!)
+(And if you haven’t grabbed it yet, snag my FREE book on portfolios right here!)

 It’s a story about two aspiring fashion freelancers.
 Let’s call them Jenny and Jessica.

 Jenny and Jessica both decide they want to get more freelance opportunities.

 They have the same amount of industry experience.

 But after 6-months, their stories are drastically different: